Sparktan24/Leaderboard-/README.md

 <!-- PROJECT DESCRIPTION -->

-# 📖 Leaderboard Projec <a name="about-project"></a>
+# 📖 Leaderboard Project <a name="about-project"></a>

-**Leaderboard Projec** is a web where the user can display scores in a list and see who is winning, it saves and displai that information making calls to an API.
+**Leaderboard Project** is a web where the user can display scores in a list and see who is winning, it saves and displai that information making calls to an API.

 ## 🛠 Built With <a name="built-with"></a>